Tips for perfect curved piecing

 • Use your 28mm rotary cutter, cutting mat and, if you have one, your ruler, to cut the four pieces that form the main block.

 • Place pins at equal distances so the curved edges match.
+Use as many pins as needed.

 • Stitch with a short (2.4-2.6) stitch length.